sdtsui/awesome-stablecoins/README.md

 - Non-Crypto-Collateralized
 - Uncollateralized/Other

 Note that this categorization is intentionally as general as possible, and emphasizes implementation (from a product perspective), not market segmentation.
 For example, liquidity can be shared between categories, as in the case of a Dai or Set partially collateralized with TrueUSD, Basecoin, or Tether.
-Credit to Panashe Mahachi (Growth at L4, Investment at The Stable Fund) for emphasizing this in an email exchange with DT.
+Credit to Panashe Mahachi (Growth at L4, Investment at The Stable Fund) for emphasizing this.

 ## Maintaining stability (Incomplete)